 Room number: 7.17 Bush House (North East Wing)

 Dr Robin Douglass joined the Department of Political Economy in July 2012.
 He previously studied at the University of York for both his BA in History and Politics and his MA in Political Philosophy, and then at the University of Exeter for his PhD.

-Robin would welcome PhD students interested in political theory/history of political thought, especially focusing on:
+Robin is currently on sabbatical.
+He would welcome PhD applicants interested in political theory/history of political thought, especially focusing on:

 - History of modern political thought, especially 17-18th century